christophjanietz/NIDIO-Code/README.md

 1. Place the NIDIO folder in your project drive (H:/) within the CBS RA environment.

-2. Open the do-file install_NIDIO.do.
-You can find this file in the root directory ../NIDIO/ of the NIDIO file tree.
+2. Open the do-file *install_NIDIO.do*.
+You can find this file in the root directory **../NIDIO/** of the NIDIO file tree.
 Your working directory in STATA must be identical to the NIDIO root directory.

-3. Execute the do-file install_NIDIO.do.
+3. Execute the do-file *install_NIDIO.do*.
 Running the lines 10 and 11 of the do-file is mandatory.
 Executing these lines will locate and call the source data within the CBS RA environment.
-You can customize the rest of your installation by using the command install_nidio together with one specified NIDIO module you wish to install.\footnote{The lines 17 to 28 of the do-file For example, to install the module 'ABR', execute: install_nidio ABR
+You can customize the rest of your installation by using the command install_nidio together with one specified NIDIO module you wish to install.
+For example, to install the module 'ABR', execute: install_nidio ABR

 4. NIDIO will now be busy processing the CBS source data.
 This can take between 1 minute (module 'PARTNER') to 4 days (96 hours) (module 'SPOLIS_YEAR') depending on the selected module.

 5. You will receive a notification in the STATA results window, when the installation of the module is complete.
-You can find the ready-to-use datasets in the corresponding folder under the file path ../NIDIO/Data/[Module]/ after completion.
+You can find the ready-to-use datasets in the corresponding folder under the file path **../NIDIO/Data/[Module]/** after completion.

 ## Installing NIDIO within the CBS RA Environment
 There are two ways to install NIDIO within the CBS RA Environment: